initialcapacity/ai-agent-starter/README.md

 # Repository Discovery Agent

-An AI Agent that can answer questions about GitHub repositories for a user or an organization.
+An AI agent that can answer questions about GitHub repositories for a user or an organization.

 ## Run